When designing a restaurant, the layout of the dining area should be one of your main focuses.

-Leather, whether real or faux, gives off an elegant, classic, and warm look and is often found in fine dining restaurants and steakhouses.
+Leather, whether real or faux, offers elegant, classic, and warm look.
+Mostly found in fine dining restaurants and steakhouses.

-Faux leather comes in several colors that can easily match any restaurant’s palette, and both faux and real leather are durable and can withstand wear and tear.
+Faux leather comes in several colors that can easily match any restaurant’s palette.
+Both faux and real leather are durable and can withstand wear and tear.
 These materials are fairly easy to clean as well with a damp cloth and a light vacuum.

 Creating the right atmosphere for your restaurant is an important aspect of running a business.
 You want your customers not only to love the food, but to feel comfortable and satisfied while they’re dining.

-Whether you choose a sophisticated leather double booth for a high-end restaurant or a durable vinyl split booth for a family diner, you can be sure you’re maximizing your space and comfort level by choosing restaurant furniture booths.
+Choose a sophisticated leather double booth, for a high-end restaurant.
+Durable vinyl split booth for a family diner.
+Maximizing your space and comfort level by choosing restaurant furniture booths.

 Custom-Design a Booth or Banquette for Your Business

-QA Group has been a top commercial refinishing, reupholstery, and custom commercial furniture provider for over 70 years.
-Our team of experts can answer all of your questions on restaurant booth seating, as well as collaborate with you on your custom restaurant booth project.
+Our team of experts can answer all of your questions on restaurant booth seating.
+Collaborate with us on your custom restaurant booth project.
 Contact us today!